Jeffrey C. Stewart: Career

 Visiting Senior Lecturer at the Terra Foundation's affiliate in Giverny, France;

-Residential Fellow at the Charles Warren Center in American History, (Harvard);
+Residential Fellow at the Charles Warren Center in American History (Harvard);

-Fellow at the W. E. B. Du Bois Institute (Harvard);
+Fellow at the W. E. B. Du Bois Research Institute (Harvard);

 curator of exhibition To Color America: Portraits by Winold Reiss at the Smithsonian's National Portrait Gallery;

-curator Paul Robeson: Artist and Citizen at Rutgers University;
+curator of Paul Robeson: Artist and Citizen at Rutgers University;

 and curator of conference entitled North Hall 50 Years After: A Black Vision of Change at UC Santa Barbara for the weekend of October 12–14, 2018.